amwall/Ski-Bums-16/README.md

     * Quality of cities for access to ski and snowboard areas

 ## How to run Ski-Bums:
-1. navigate to the mysite directory in the shell
+1. Open a web browser
-2. Open a web browser
+2. navigate to the mysite directory in the shell
-3. In the run:
+3. In the shell run:
     ```
     python manage.py runserver
     ```
-4.
+4. The page search page should have appeard in your browser

 ## File Overview
 1. **apps**: This folder contains the files for the functions that are called in our website or were used to create material
     - database.py: Used for creating the SQL database and uploading csv data into it
-    - directions.py: Uses Google's API to get directions and driving times
+    - directions.py: Uses Google's API to get directions, locations, and distances
     - scraper.py: A web scraper used to gather information from the OnTheSnow.com
     - preferences.py: The preference algorithm that is preforms a ranking with a SQL query
     - weather.py: A program for getting current weather conditions and a seven day forecast for every resort in our database.
 The data comes courtesy of OpenWeatherMap.org